30th Annual Steamboat Weather Summit

 - Any ideas you have, we can make happen

-Please feel free to contact Loryn Kasten (firstname.lastname@example.org) for more information about scholarships and registration fees.
-Registration includes lodging at the Steamboat Grand, all conference sessions, activities, and some meals.
-Transportation is included for meteorologists' families from outside Colorado.
+Feel free to contact Nicole Miller or Loryn Kasten for more information about scholarships and registration fees.
+Registration includes lodging, all conference sessions, activities and most meals.
+Air transportation is included for meteorologists outside Colorado.

 Please submit your registration by Oct.
 31, 2018, to secure your spot at this winter's summit.
 You are welcome to bring a guest for a fee of $125 per day, which includes everything but air transportation.
 Children younger than 12 are $50 per day. rich-text

 Providing clothing for men, women, and youth seeking casual to active wear, Marmot products have been worn by climbers, skiers, mountaineers and adventurers worldwide!
 Located on the corner of 7th and Lincoln Avenue in downtown Steamboat Springs.